JonahEsther/MScThesis_Archive_Selvamani_s3127354/README.md

-# City-Wide Pavement Distress Detection - MSc Thesis Archive
+# City-Wide Pavement Distress Detection using Aerial Imagery and Deep Learning  - MSc Thesis Archive

-This archive contains all the necessary data, code, and results for the MSc thesis titled "City-Wide Pavement Distress Detection Using Aerial Imagery and Deep Learning: A Case Study of Zurich" by Jonah Esther Selvamani.
+This archive contains all the necessary data, code, and results for the MSc thesis titled "City-Wide Pavement Distress Detection Using Aerial Imagery and Deep Learning: A Case Study of Zurich"
 The goal of this archive is to ensure the full reproducibility of the research.
 The workflow is divided into four main Python scripts located in the `02_Code/` directory.

 ---